Dexketoprofen for pain Keral

 - If you have high blood pressure.

-- If you have ever had an allergic reaction to any other NSAID (such as aspirin, ibuprofen, diclofenac, or indometacin), or to any other medicine.
+- If you have ever had an allergic reaction to any other NSAID (such as aspirin, ibuprofen, diclofenac, and indometacin), or to any other medicine.

 How to take dexketoprofen

 - Before you start taking dexketoprofen, read the manufacturer's printed information leaflet from inside the pack.
-The manufacturer's leaflet will give you more information about the tablets and provide a full list of the side-effects which you may experience from taking them.
+It will give you more information about the tablets and will provide you a full list of the side-effects which you could experience from taking them.

 - Your doctor will tell you how many tablets to take and how often to take them, but this will be no more three 25 mg tablets in total each day.
-Depending upon your condition, you will be asked to take either half a tablet every 4-6 hours, or one 25 mg tablet every eight hours.
+Depending upon your condition, you will be asked to take either half a 25 mg tablet every 4-6 hours, or one 25 mg tablet every eight hours.
 You will be given a short course of treatment - you can stop taking the tablets once the painfulness has gone.